davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### useFallbackLabelCache
 - **type**: boolean
-- **description**: if set to `true`, the labels retrieved through **fallbackLabelResolver** are cached within Luigi.
+- **description**: if set to `true`, the labels retrieved through **fallbackLabelResolver** are cached within AppLaunchpad.
 This is useful, if **fallbackLabelResolver** is an async function which does a remote server call to fetch its value.
 - **since**: 1.4.0

 ## Profile

 The profile section is a configurable drop-down list available in the top navigation bar.
-Within the configuration, you can override the logout item content (if authorization is configured) and/or add links to Luigi navigation nodes.
+Within the configuration, you can override the logout item content (if authorization is configured) and/or add links to AppLaunchpad navigation nodes.
 To do so, add the **profile** parameter to the **navigation** object using the following optional parameters:

 ### items
 - **type**: array
-- **description**: an array of objects, each one being a link to a Luigi navigation node or an external URL.
+- **description**: an array of objects, each one being a link to a AppLaunchpad navigation node or an external URL.
 - **attributes**:
   - **label** defines the text for the link.
   - **testId** is a string where you can define your own custom `testId` for E2E tests.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).